cbroms/personal-site/src/routes/projects/posts/webet.md

 The next step was to take these flows and create a system that would allow for a researcher or designer to quickly answer a usability question about an interface using eye tracking.

-# Designing a system as simply as possible
+# Designing a simple user flow for researchers and participants

 Given the research flow outlined above, the next task was to create the basic parts of a system that would facilitate it. **Since I was working on a short timeframe, I would have to quickly design and develop a basic working prototype of the system in four weeks.**